robamu/cpp-cmake-template/README.md

 Project template for building C++ and C projects with CMake and various different compilers and IDEs.
 Install [CMake](https://cmake.org/install/) first.

+All builds displayed here are for Debug configurations.
+To build for release, replace `Debug` with `Release` in the folder names and and add `-DCMAKE_BUILD_TYPE=Release` to the CMake build command.

 ## Windows - GCC

 ### Using MinGW Makefiles